AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Definition and Measurement of AI Self-Preference Bias

 ~\

-When an LLM acts as an evaluator in the context of algorithmic hiring, it effectively functions as a binary classifier---selecting the stronger of two resumes in a pairwise comparison.
-The measurement of bias in such classifiers has been widely studied within the algorithmic fairness literature \citep{calders2009building, hardt2016equality, fu2020artificial}.
-Two foundational fairness criteria in algorithmic decision-making are \textit{statistical parity} and \textit{equal opportunity}, which reflect different notions of fairness.

-Statistical parity requires that the probability of a positive outcome---in this context, the likelihood of a resume being selected as better---be equal across groups defined by a sensitive attribute, such as gender, race, or, in our case, whether the resume was generated by the evaluator LLM or not.
-This criterion reflects a notion of fairness based on equal treatment in outcomes, regardless of actual qualifications.
-In contrast, the equal opportunity criterion, first proposed by \cite{hardt2016equality}, focuses on equal treatment conditional on merit.
-It requires that the true positive rate---the likelihood that a resume is selected when it is in fact better---be equal across groups.
-In our setting, this means that when two resumes are equally qualified, the evaluator should be equally likely to select either one, regardless of whether it was generated by the evaluator LLM or not.
+Statistical parity requires that the probability of a positive outcome---in this context, the likelihood of a resume being selected as better---be equal across groups defined by a focal attribute.
+While this criterion is traditionally applied to protected human attributes such as gender or race, we adapt it here to study disparities across resumes defined by their source of generation: whether a resume was generated by the evaluator LLM or by an alternative source (a human or another LLM).
+In this setting, statistical parity captures unconditional differences in selection rates and serves as a descriptive measure of whether the evaluator LLM disproportionately selects its own outputs.

-We adapt these fairness concepts to our setting by examining whether the evaluator LLM achieves equal recall across resume groups defined by the source of generation.
-Specifically, we assess whether the evaluator LLM selects the stronger resume at equal rates when comparing its own generated content to resumes written by humans or produced by alternative LLMs.
-This allows us to detect whether the evaluator systematically favors its own outputs over content produced by other sources.

 To operationalize this, we conduct pairwise resume comparisons involving resumes generated by either a human or one of several LLMs.
-Specifically, we test whether an LLM $f$, when serving as the evaluator LLM, is more likely to select a resume it generated over one written by a human, or over one produced by an alternative LLM, when the resumes are otherwise equivalent in content.
+Specifically, we test whether an LLM $f$, when serving as the evaluator LLM, is more likely to select a resume it generated over one written by a human, or over one produced by an alternative LLM, when the resumes are otherwise equivalent in content quality.

 Let $S \in \{0, 1\}$ denote the source indicator, where $S = 1$ if the resume was generated by the evaluator LLM $f$, and $S = 0$ if it was written by a human or generated by an alternative LLM.
 Let $Y_f^{\prime} \in \{0, 1\}$ denote the binary decision made by evaluator $f$, where $Y_f^{\prime} = 1$ indicates that the resume is selected as stronger.
 We define the Statistical Parity Self-Preference Bias as the difference in \textit{selection rates} between resumes generated by the evaluator LLM and those from other sources: